 The most common causes of shivering or trembling in dogs include being cold, anxiety, low blood sugar, poisoning, and various diseases.
-If your Chihuahua suddenly starts trembling or shivering, it’s important to take note of other signs such as diarrhea, vomiting, or limping and take him/her to vet immediately.
-Some common causes of shivering in Chihuahuas are:
+Sometimes the shaking is easy to remedy.
+But if your Chihuahua suddenly starts trembling or shivering, it’s important to take note of other signs such as diarrhea, vomiting, or limping and take him/her to vet immediately.

 Anxiety or Excitement

 Chihuahuas, like other small dogs, are very prone to stress and anxiety.
 This is the most common cause of shivering in this dog breed.
 Your little friend may be shivering because he or she is excited to see you or other members of the family.

 It is also possible that he or she is anxious or stressed out.
 For example, your dog may be stressed because another dog is around.
 A little stress is not harmful to anyone; however, you should identify any cause of continuous stress and, if possible, eliminate it from the environment.

 Shaking and trembling along with howling, whining, and pacing are also signs of separation anxiety.
 This usually happens when the dog owner leaves, and the dog is left alone.
 Your pup can begin to display the signs of separation anxiety a few minutes after the dog owner has left the home.

 Another reason why Chihuahuas shake could be hypoglycemia.
 This is low blood sugar, and about 10% of all Chis suffer from this.